 The Trivy supply chain attack shook the DevSecOps world on March 19, 2026 — and it's still unfolding.
-Specifically, a threat group called TeamPCP hijacked 75 of 76 version tags in Trivy's official GitHub Action, turning a trusted security scanner into a credential stealer.
+A threat group called TeamPCP hijacked 75 of 76 version tags in Trivy's official GitHub Action, turning a trusted security scanner into a credential stealer.

 What Is Trivy and Why the Trivy Supply Chain Attack Matters

-In fact, Trivy is an open-source security scanner built by Aqua Security.
-Specifically, it checks container images, file systems, and code for known flaws.
-In fact, thousands of teams use it inside their CI/CD pipelines to catch bugs before code goes live.
+Trivy is an open-source security scanner built by Aqua Security.
+It checks container images, file systems, and code for known flaws.
+Thousands of teams use it inside their CI/CD pipelines to catch bugs before code goes live.

 Importantly, here's why that trust matters.
 Clearly, when a tool sits inside your pipeline, it has access to your secrets — API keys, cloud tokens, SSH keys, and more.
 In short, if someone poisons that tool, they don't need to break in.
 Instead, they inherit your trust.